garfix/nli-go/doc/remarks.md

+## 2022-11-27

+I did clauseList.
+Each alternative execution branch now has it's own clause list.
+Only when an alternative is chosen and processed, is the clause list updated in the dialog context.

 ## 2022-11-26

 I removed `respond.rule`.
 The main loop is no longer implemented in Mentalese, but in plain Go instead.

 Now I want to make the dataflow in the main loop more explicit.
 Make all dependencies clear.

+These factors are involved:

+- the main function splits into multiple possible alternatives several times (parse trees, intents)
+- each of these alternatives should get their own data structures
+- data structures that are used by multiple functions, should be passed explicitly
+- the (single) dialog context should not be modified by all alternatives
+- it should only be modified when an alternative is chosen
+- in stead of passing all data structures to each alternative, it may be good to pass a "possible world" context to an alternative

+The main changes come down to factoring out passing around the pointer to the dialogContext.
+Only its individual components should be passed around.

 ## 2022-11-13